-Dr. Deckard looks for the signs of mouth breathing, including abnormal oral development concerns such as tooth wear, tongue position and the appearance of soft tissues in the back of the throat.
+Dr. Deckard looks for the signs of mouth breathing, including abnormal oral development concerns such as tooth wear, tongue position, and the appearance of soft tissues in the back of the throat.

-Identifying a sleep-disordered breathing problem early will not only resolve symptoms and improve health but reduces the risk of eventually developing sleep apnea which carries with it greater risks for heart attack and stroke.
+Identifying a sleep-disordered breathing problem early will not only resolve symptoms and improve health but reduce the risk of eventually developing sleep apnea which carries with it greater risks for heart attack and stroke.

 Airway Dentistry What to Expect

 Dr. Deckard may identify a patient as being at risk during a routine dental exam where he looks for the common oral signs of sleep disorders.
 We also take the time to discuss your lifestyle habits and/or medical conditions that could impact your oral health during consultations and routine visits.
-This comprehensive approach is a hallmark of the dental care provided at DC Precision Dentistry and part of our effort to help patients enjoy good oral health that also supports their overall well being.
+This comprehensive approach is a hallmark of the dental care provided at DC Precision Dentistry and part of our effort to help patients enjoy good oral health that also supports their overall well-being.